Skip to main content

 Before you send the proposal, verify your chosen rail and terms for that exact client corridor.
 If a client asks for weaker protections while scope or payment handling is still unclear, route the work to stricter tier terms or decline.
 That decision protects cashflow.

-If you want a deeper dive, read How to Use Performance-Based Pricing for Your Freelance Services.
-Want a quick next step?
-Try the free invoice generator.
+For a deeper dive on performance-based pricing, read How to Use Performance-Based Pricing for Your Freelance Services.

 Use one fixed document chain for every client: Quote -> Proposal -> Contract/SOW -> Invoice -> escalation.
 This keeps offer and acceptance, performance, and payment triggers aligned, instead of getting renegotiated in scattered messages.